casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 {"code":400,"message":"Invalid request path provided"}
 ```

-## Listening to the Sidecar Event Stream
+## The Sidecar Event Stream

-The Sidecar's event stream endpoint is a passthrough for all the events emitted by the node to which the Sidecar connects.
-The [Node's Event Stream](../../operators/setup/node-events.md) page explains the various event types emitted by the node and available through the Sidecar service.
+The Sidecar's event stream endpoint is a passthrough for all the events emitted by the node(s) to which the Sidecar connects.
+This stream also includes one endpoint for Sidecar-generated events that can be useful, although the node did not emit them.
+Events are divided into four categories and emitted on their respective endpoints:

+- **Deploy events** - Associated with Deploys on a node and emitted on the `events/deploys` endpoint.
+Currently, only a `DeployAccepted` event is emitted.
+The URL to consume these events using Sidecar on a Mainnet or Testnet node is `http://HOST:19999/events/deploys/`.
+- **Finality Signature events** - Emitted on the `events/sigs` endpoint when a block has been finalized and cannot be altered.
+The URL to consume finality signature events using Sidecar on a Mainnet or Testnet node is `http://HOST:19999/events/sigs/`.
+- **Main events** - All other events are emitted on the `events/main` endpoint, including `BlockAdded`, `DeployProcessed`, `DeployExpired`, `Fault`, and `Step` events.
+The URL to consume these events using Sidecar on a Mainnet or Testnet node is `http://HOST:19999/events/main/`.
+- **Sidecar-generated events** - The Sidecar also emits events on the `events/sidecar` endpoint, designated for events originating solely from the Sidecar service.
+The URL to consume these events using Sidecar on a Mainnet or Testnet node is `http://HOST:19999/events/sidecar/`.

+Learn more about each endpoint, message versioning, and different types of shutdown events on the [Monitoring the Sidecar Service](../../operators/setup/event-sidecar.md#monitoring-the-sidecars-event-stream) page.

+Moreover, the [Node's Event Stream](../../operators/setup/node-events.md) page explains the various event types emitted by the node and available through the Sidecar service.

+### Listening to the Sidecar Event Stream

 <!-- TODO double check that this explanation is correct and the code works as before, but with port 19999.
 Since the Sidecar is installed on the same machine as where the node is running, I assume we can access it using the NODE_ADDRESS. -->